matthiaszeller/HBV/README.md

 # HBV GWS project

+## Automatically run notebooks

+1. `cd` into the root directory of the project
+1. run the bash script `src/run.sh`
+1. look at the results in the `results/` directory

 ## Project structure

+### Data processing & analysis

+The order matters: some notebooks store processed data,

+1. Clinical data notebook: process the clinical data from the `csv` file.
+Stores a DataFrame object.
+1. Viral data notebook
+1. Joint viral and clinical data: combine the two datasets.
+PCA colored with genotypes.

+### Documentation & tutorials

 * Statistics notebook: put altogether all relevant information about statistical theoretical background
-* Clinical data notebook: easy and light-weight data (don't forget to delete once SCITAS works)
 * Plink introduction notebook: basic procedures and commands of plink.
-Mainly follows the official tutorial
+Mainly follows the official tutorial.
-* Plink and Python notebook: how to import plink files into python (not used it now, I guess I'll mainly import plink outputs in Python)
+* Plink and Python notebook: how to import plink files into python.
+* Scitas tutorial
-* tutorial/HapMap notebook: processing example data (official tutorial)
+* tutorial/HapMap notebook: processing example data (official tutorial).

 ## TO DO / OPTIMIZE: